wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/converting-functions.md

 ## toBytesBigInt(BigInt): ByteVector<a id="to-bytes-bigint"></a>

-Converts a [big integer](/en/ride/v5/data-types/bigint) to an array of bytes using [big-endian](https://en.wikipedia.org/wiki/Endianness) byte order.
+Converts a [big integer](/en/ride/v5/data-types/bigint) to an array of bytes using the [big-endian](https://en.wikipedia.org/wiki/Endianness) byte order.

 ``` ride
 toBytesBigInt(n: BigInt): ByteVector